BijanJohn/bijanjohn/docs/index.md

 Birthday wishes granted, Christmas packaging unwrapped<br>
 with poetry tape handling how we keep this love on tap<br>
-make shift, make the shift into making new shifts with position<br>
+makeshift, make the shift into making new shifts with position<br>
 the first lesson is always make moments to listen<br>
 in between the stimulus and response there is this decision<br>
 wholehearted Love and Soul living<br>